Efficient Subgraph GNNs by Learning Effective Selection Policies: Proofs

 Our next theorem shows that \ourmethod\ does not suffer from the shortcomings of the random selection.
 Indeed, \ourmethod\ can provably implement the $\pi$ in \Cref{theo:g-dis}, which in turn implies that it can learn to identify the isomorphism type of any graph in $\mathcal{G}_{n, \csls}$. \implement* \begin{proof} We will show that \ourmethod\ can implement the subgraph selection policy $\pi$ which returns $\csls$ subgraphs such that: (i) each subgraph is obtained by marking exactly one node and (ii) each marked node belongs to a different CSL (sub-)graph.
 Since $\pi$ is sufficient for identification (\Cref{theo:g-dis}), then \ourmethod\ can provably identify the isomorphism type of $G$.

 Recall that we initialize the bag of subgraphs as $\mathcal{B}^0_G := \ldblbrace G \rdblbrace$.
 At step $t=0$, since all nodes are WL-indistinguishable (see proof of \Cref{theo:g-ind}), then $p_{1}=f(\mathcal{B}^{0}_{G})$ is a uniform distribution.
 Thus, $v_{1} \sim p_{1}$ is randomly sampled from the $\csls \cdot n$ possible nodes, and the bag is updated as $\mathcal{B}^{1}_G=\mathcal{B}^{0}_G \cup \ldblbrace S_{v_{1}} \rdblbrace = \ldblbrace G, S_{v_{1}} \rdblbrace$.
 At step $t=1$, we obtain a distribution over the nodes as $p_{2}=f(\mathcal{B}^{1}_{G})$.
-Assuming $f$ has enough layers (it is sufficient that the total number of layers $L_1$ is $n$), then all nodes belonging to the CSL (sub-)graph of node $v_1$ will have a different color than the remaining $(\csls - 1)\cdot n$ nodes.
+Assuming $f$ has enough layers (it is sufficient\footnote{\revision{But not necessary, as for example the bound can be tightened to $n/2$ by considering the circular structure of the connected components, and even further by taking into account the skip connections.}} that the total number of layers $L_1$ is $n$), then all nodes belonging to the CSL (sub-)graph of node $v_1$ will have a different color than the remaining $(\csls - 1)\cdot n$ nodes.
 Therefore the MLP in \Cref{eq:joint} can map them to have zero probability.
 On the contrary, the remaining $(\csls - 1)\cdot n$ nodes will all have the same color, and the MLP will map them to have the same probability.
 Thus $p_{2}$ will be uniform over all the nodes in the CSL (sub-)graphs other than the one containing node $v_1$.
 Therefore, $v_{2} \sim p_{2}$ is randomly sampled from a CSL (sub-)graph different than one containing $v_1$.
 By repeating the argument, we have that at each iteration \ourmethod\ samples one node from a CSL (sub-)graph that has not yet been selected.
 Thus, at $t=\ell$ the bag of subgraphs $\mathcal{B}^t_G$ will contain all the subgraphs that are sufficient for identification. \end{proof}

 On the contrary, since OSAN~\citep{qian2022ordered} uses an MPNN as a selection network and samples all subgraphs at once, then it cannot perform better than randomly selecting subgraphs for the graphs in $\mathcal{G}_{n, \csls}$. \osanimplement* \begin{proof} Recall that the selection network in OSAN is parameterized as an MPNN taking as input the original graph and returning as output $\csls$ probability distributions over the $\csls \cdot n$ nodes, one for each of the $\csls$ subgraphs to sample.
 Since all nodes in $G$ are WL-indistinguishable (see proof of \Cref{theo:g-ind}), then each of the $\csls$ probability distribution is uniform over the $\csls \cdot n$ nodes.
 Therefore, each node is sampled uniformly at random.
 Since the sampled nodes must belong to different CSL (sub-)graphs for identification (\Cref{theo:g-dis}), and because the probability of sampling $\csls$ nodes each belonging to a different CSL (sub-)graph from the uniform distribution is $\csls!/ \csls^\csls$ (\Cref{theo:g-ran}), then the probability that OSAN can identify the isomorphism type of $G$ is $\csls!/ \csls^\csls$. \end{proof}